Nine Emperor Gods Festival 2016

 On the 5th day of the festival, the temple hosts a vegetarian dinner for old folks who live nearby.

-After a ceremony led by Mrs Ng and the other helpers in the inner chamber, devotees and helpers could ask the Nine Emperor Gods about their fortune and about the outcome of their projects
+After a ceremony led by Mrs Ng and the other helpers in the inner chamber, devotees and helpers could ask the Nine Emperor Gods about their fortune and about the outcome of their projects.

 Activating the Divination Blocks In the Inner Chamber

-CROSSING THE BRIDGE OF PEACE
+CROSSING THE BRIDGE OF BLESSING

 In the picture, the spirit medium for Qi Tian Da Sheng is getting ready.